Skip to content

 Guaranteed Income From Annuities

-Guaranteed income from annuities gives retirees something that most market-based accounts cannot promise: a steady, predictable stream of payments that keeps arriving regardless of market cycles and regardless of how long you live.
-For many households, that predictability is the difference between “hoping retirement works” and actually being able to build a simple monthly plan that feels stable year after year.
-At Diversified Insurance Brokers, we help clients secure retirement income from 75+ top-rated carriers and compare options based on what matters in real life—monthly income, survivor protection, taxes, liquidity, and flexibility.
+Guaranteed income from annuities gives retirees something that no market-based account can promise: a steady, predictable stream of payments that continues regardless of market performance and regardless of how long you live.
+For many households, that predictability is the difference between hoping retirement works out and actually building a monthly plan that feels stable year after year without requiring constant portfolio monitoring or reactive decisions when markets decline.
+At Diversified Insurance Brokers, Jason Stolz, CLTC, CRPC, DIA, CAA helps clients secure guaranteed income from annuities across 100+ top-rated carriers, comparing options based on what matters most in real-life retirement planning — monthly income amount, survivor protection, tax treatment, liquidity provisions, and the ability to adjust the plan as retirement evolves.

 Lifetime Income Calculator